Looking for a list of Lisa Jewell books in order? We’re here to help.

 Before we jump into the list of Lisa Jewell books in order, though, let’s learn a little about the author herself.

 Lisa Jewell is a popular New York Times bestselling author.
 Her writing career has spanned 22 years thus far and she has published 19 novels during that time.
 A few of her most popular titles include: The Family Upstairs, Then She Was Gone, Invisible Girl, and Watching You.

 Jewell is known for suspenseful page-turners set amongst domestic drama.
-Collectively, her novels have sold more than five million copies worldwide and been translated into 28 languages.
+Collectively, her novels have sold more than ten million copies worldwide and been translated into 28 languages.

 Jewell’s next novel, The Family Upstairs, is expected to be published on August 9, 2022.
 Following her previously established theme of domestic drama, it is about twisted marriages, fractured families, and deadly obsessions.

 Below is a comprehensive list of the Lisa Jewell books in order, so you can know what comes next after each book.

 This series opens with the residents of a London brownstone at 31 Almanac Road, before creating a complex web of romance.